212(a)(2)(C) Drug Trafficking

 One other “quirk” of this provision of US immigration law relates to the close family members of the suspected trafficker.
 This bar relates to the spouse and children if they have received a financial or other benefit from this illegal activity in the past five years and they knew or should have known that the benefit derived from the illegal activity.
 This family-member bar applies even if the trafficker has not applied for a US visa.

 These findings can certainly be challenged.
 Mistaken identities, erroneous information, snitches with agendas, disgruntled former employees or jilted ex-spouses who send ill-motivated poison-pen letters to a consulate — these are just some of the reasons to seek reconsideration of a 212(a)(2)(C) finding.
 Freedom of Information Act requests can provide substantial insight into the information possessed by the US government.
 In addition, nonimmigrant waivers are available for this finding of inadmissibility.
-In fact, statistics show that approximately 15% of nonimmigrant visa applicants in the 2014–2016 period were able to overcome the bar with a waiver or a recission of the decision.
+In fact, statistics show that approximately 15% of nonimmigrant visa applicants are able to overcome the bar with a waiver or a recission of the decision.

 In contrast to other criminal-related inadmissibility provisions, there is no immigrant waiver available for this provision of the Immigration and Nationality Act.
 In fact, applicants for an immigrant visa may be hit with a “double whammy” — having expressed an intent to immigrate and being denied a visa on this ground, the applicant will also have a very difficult time obtaining a nonimmigrant waiver to visit the US in the future.
 An expression of intent to immigrate in making the application for an immigrant visa is inconsistent with a nonimmigrant visa, and until the applicant overcomes this presumption, a nonimmigrant waiver application will not be adjudicated.
 This may come as a real shock for those who had previously received nonimmigrant visas.